aspose-total/Aspose.Total-Products/total/en/net/conversion/pdf-to-txt/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render PDF to TXT" h2="Export PDF File to TXT via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert PDF files to TXT within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components is designed to provide developers with a comprehensive set of tools for working with PDF documents.

+The process of converting PDF to TXT begins with Aspose.PDF for .NET.
+This component enables developers to export PDF documents to XLSX format.
+Once the PDF document has been exported to XLSX, the next step is to use Aspose.Cells for .NET Spreadsheet Programming API to convert the XLSX file to TXT.
+This API provides developers with a powerful set of features for working with spreadsheets, including the ability to read, write, and manipulate data in XLSX files.

+Once the XLSX file has been converted to TXT, developers can then use the TXT file in their applications.
+This makes it easy to integrate PDF documents into existing applications, as well as to create new applications that can work with PDF documents.
+Aspose.Total for .NET also provides developers with a range of other components for working with PDF documents, such as the ability to create, edit, and manipulate PDF documents.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert PDF file to TXT within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export PDF to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to TXT.
+Overall, Aspose.Total for .NET provides developers with a comprehensive suite of components for working with PDF documents.
+With this suite of components, developers can easily convert PDF documents to TXT within any .NET, C#, ASP.NET and VB.NET applications.
+This makes it easy to integrate PDF documents into existing applications, as well as to create new applications that can work with PDF documents.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}